Keith Watson (footballer)

-Keith Edward Watson (born 14 November 1989) is a Scottish footballer, who plays as a defender for Ross County.
+Keith Edward Watson (born 14 November 1989) is a Scottish footballer who plays as a defender for Annan Athletic.

 A product of Dundee United's youth development system, Watson made his first team debut in January 2007.
 His early career was disrupted by injury problems, and he spent periods on loan to Forfar Athletic and East Fife before establishing himself in the Dundee United team in 2010; he was a member of the squad that won the Scottish Cup that year.
 Watson established himself as a regular in the right back position, making his 100th league appearance in February 2014.
 He spent the latter part of the 2014–15 season on loan at Hibernian.

 Watson signed for St Mirren in August 2015 and joined St Johnstone in 2016.
 He joined Hartlepool United on loan in August 2017, and after leaving St Johnstone in the 2018 close season he signed for Ross County.
+After five years at the club Watson joined Raith Rovers on a free transfer in 2023.